 Routing protocols in networking and its types.

-A sender node in the computer network appends an IP header to the user data (e.g HTTP web request) and sends the packet to the next hop.
-The next hope can be the final destination or it could be an intermediate node that can route the packet further.
-Routing is the process where a network node named router selects an outgoing path towards the destination.
+During the transmission of a packet in a computer network, a sender node attaches an IP header to the user data (e.g., an HTTP web request) and transmits the packet to the next hop.
+A next hop can be a final destination or an intermediary node that routes the packet to its destination.

 But what if the link is down towards the next hope?
 Is the router keep updating routing information for the changed topology?

-Routing protocols are the standards for exchanging information among routers to update the routing information.
-So that each node in the network has updated routing tables.
-In this tutorial, we will discuss what are the types of routing protocols and the description of routing protocols used.
+Routing protocols are the network protocol standards for exchanging information among routers to update the routing information to ensure that each node in the network has up-to-date routing information.

 What are the types of routing protocols?

-In dynamic routing protocols, the routing tables keep changing upon network events.
-Such protocols are useful for a router that connects to multiple adjacent nodes to router a distance IP address.
+In dynamic protocols, the routing tables keep updating upon network events.
+Such protocols are useful for a router connecting multiple adjacent nodes to router a distance IP address.

 Dynamic Routing protocols –